 We compared the performance of three encryption algorithms, AES, ChaCha20, and Blowfish, across various text file lengths: sentence, paragraph, page, chapter, section, and book.
 We tested the encryption and decryption speed of each algorithm through ten trials for each text file length.
 The average encryption and decryption times, measured in seconds, were derived from the time taken for each encryption and decryption process for each text file length over 10 trials (Table 1).

 AES consistently exhibited a shorter average encryption time than Blowfish, but longer than ChaCha20 across all text file lengths.
 However, its average decryption time was generally shorter than ChaCha20 and Blowfish.
-Notably, AES decryption was strikingly faster than AES encryption, reflecting that decryption simply requires deciphering text with a key, while encryption includes creating a key and then enciphering the plaintext (19,21).

 Blowfish generally performed comparably to AES in terms of encryption time but consistently had longer decryption times.
 It was notably slower than ChaCha20 for both encryption and decryption.

-ChaCha20 consistently outperformed AES and Blowfish in terms of encryption and decryption speed for all text file lengths.
-When averaging both operations, ChaCha20 had the shortest average time (0.00372 seconds) compared to AES (0.0973 seconds) and Blowfish (0.00892 seconds) (Table 1).
-The algorithm's encryption and decryption times were relatively balanced and showed consistent performance across different text lengths.
+ChaCha20 consistently outperformed AES and Blowfish in terms of average speed (encryption and decryption time added together) for all text file lengths.When averaging both operations, ChaCha20 had the shortest average time (0.00372 seconds) compared to AES (0.0973 seconds) and Blowfish (0.00892 seconds) (Table 1).
+ChaCha20’s encryption and decryption times were relatively balanced and showed consistent performance across different text lengths.

 Despite the varying sizes of the text files, there was no discernible correlation between encryption or decryption times and file length (Table 1).
 All three algorithms consistently completed their processes in approximately the same amount of time for each of the data files.